EU in talks on further Russia expulsions

 "We are working with two investigative theories - the first, original one, that there was an explosion resulting from inexpert handling of explosives, and the second that it was an operation of a foreign intelligence service," he said on TV.

-"I take both of these theories seriously," he added.
+"I take both of these theories seriously," he said.

 "Zeman now openly stands on the side of Russia and has become its advocate," Pavel Fischer, a senior Czech MP, told the Reuters news agency.